 Recruit Website and Program Sponsors

 Corporate and community sponsors fulfill a critical role in any successful golf tournament fundraiser.
-These corporations and local businesses help increase awareness for an event by promoting it to their employees and customers via social media.
+These corporations and local businesses help increase awareness of an event by promoting it to their employees and customers via social media.
 Most importantly, sponsors create a financial backbone by helping to offset tournament costs.
 While you likely won’t be able to get large sponsorships like with a regular charity golf tournament, you can still attract sponsors for your virtual tournament.
 These sponsors will be recognized on your tournament website, social media accounts and organizational website as well as your livestreamed awards ceremony.
-As well, the course may allow you to keep up some tee-signs or other sponsor signage.
+As well, the course may allow you to keep up some tee signs or other sponsor signage.

 Read more about how to attract golf tournament sponsors for your tournament.

 Include an Online Raffle or Charity Auction to Boost Revenue

 Just like with a traditional golf tournament, you’ll want to consider additional golf tournament fundraising ideas to raise more from your supporters.

 Fundraising raffles are a great add-on for charity golf tournaments.
 Raffles can be run throughout the tournament life cycle with items donated from your tournament sponsors or as 50/50 cash pots.
 Winning donors are selected at random at the tournament after-party.
 A successful fundraising raffle can produce high-profit margins with few upfront costs.

 Another great option to boost golf tournament revenue is to host an online auction.
 Simply create your auction website and add auction categories and items.
 Set the time for online bidding and begin advertising your auction via online and social media channels.
 Bids are made online and via text to bid.
 Promote the auction throughout your virtual tournament and after-party.
 Auction winners are automatically charged when the auction ends.

 DoJiggy is the Only Golf Tournament Software Leader that Provides It All!